-- guidance on how to effectively collaborate with researchers from diverse backgrounds and disciplinary areas; and
+- Guidance on how to effectively collaborate with researchers from diverse backgrounds and disciplinary areas.

 - Training in responsible professional practices.

 Guide and sample plans

 This excellent guide was produced by the University of Nebraska, Lincoln.
 It provides general guidelines and gives two example plans.
 (Note: 1) The first example refers to attachments.
 These references should be REMOVED because NSF does not allow attachments to the mentoring plan.
 However, it is good to address having an Individual Mentoring Plan and an Annual Performance review within the mentoring plan itself.
 2) The second example can/should be condensed to meet the one-page limit.)

 This plan is a good basic model.

 The following resources are available for K-State postdocs.
 The Office of the Vice President for Research also houses the K-State Postdoctoral Association website.

-- The Office of Research Development (ORD) offers a series of workshops each semester that are open to postdocs on writing competitive research proposals and on specific funding programs/agencies.
+- The Office of Research Development, or ORD, offers a series of workshops each semester that are open to postdocs on writing competitive research proposals and on specific funding programs/agencies.
 Please consult our events calendar to see the topics and dates for these workshops.

 - ORD publishes the Funding Connection, a weekly newsletter of open funding opportunities which includes a section specifically for postdocs.
 Individual meetings can be scheduled through our office to help postdocs learn to routinely search for funding on their own.